grinfeld/py_spark_playground/README.md

 Don't use it as is in production - adjust it.
 Some of the components use an insecure approach.
-I added support for different profiles distinguished by environment variables, However, I have never tested it except for `hadoop` with `minIO`.
+I added support for different profiles distinguished by environment variables, However, I have never tested it except for `hadoop` with `minIO`, but it shouldn't be problems with both `glue` and `hive` (if I haven't missed some env variable :) ).
-Please be smart, update/change it according to your needs.
+Please be smart, _update/change it according to your needs._

 ## Project Overview